Should You Consult a Fiduciary Before Opening a Gold IRA? | Maitland Wealth

 What a Fiduciary Review Actually Evaluates

-A fiduciary advisor evaluates whether a Gold IRA rollover or allocation logically aligns with your overall retirement architecture.
-Key considerations may include:
+A fiduciary advisor evaluates whether a Gold IRA rollover or allocation aligns with your overall retirement architecture.

 • Liquidity Stress Testing: Confirming sufficient liquid assets are available to meet future RMD obligations without forcing the liquidation of physical metals during unfavorable market conditions.

 • Tax Structuring: Reviewing whether a specific rollover structure could trigger early withdrawal penalties or create unintended taxable events.
+(Consultation with a qualified CPA may be appropriate for personalized tax guidance).

 • Fee Transparency: Evaluating custodial, storage, and administrative costs relative to the overall portfolio size to ensure efficiency.